david-martin/proposals/security/mobile-app-network-security.md

 In use case #1, when the AeroGear services are running locally, they will be using self-signed certificates by default.
 This means developers will not be able to connect to these services from their mobile devices by default.

-To solve this problem, all the modern OSes allow users install self-signed CA certificates on their devices and trust them.
+To solve this problem, all the modern mobile OSes allow users install self-signed CA certificates on their devices and trust them.
 However, there is a side effect: it is possible for attackers to take advantages of it and perform man-in-the-middle attacks.

 ### Problem 2: Prevent Man-in-the-middle attack